SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/f2467ea2-3b5d-42df-a6ee-9e2d4bbf6254" />

 One sourcing gap: HTD 5M belts don't appear to be stocked by any Indian e-commerce site I found.
 IndiaMart has listings, but they require direct vendor contact.
 Will need to follow up on that.

+**Summary of today's session (Day 7):**

+1. Revisited the original TriTeron mechanism to improve understanding of its operation.
+2. Discovered how multiple belt loops independently drive different axes.
+3. Corrected earlier misconceptions regarding carriage-based motion systems.
+4. Simplified the architecture by moving away from unnecessarily complex mechanisms.
+5. Updated the bill of materials based on the revised design approach.

 **Total time spent: 4h 55m**